Yaser Esam Hamdi

-Hamdi was initially detained at Camp X-Ray at Guantanamo Bay, Cuba, along with eventually hundreds of other detainees.
+Hamdi was initially detained at Camp X-Ray at Guantánamo Bay, Cuba, along with eventually hundreds of other detainees.
 After officials learned that he was a U.S. citizen, Hamdi was transferred to military jails in Virginia and South Carolina.
 He continued to be detained without trial or legal representation.

 Critics of his imprisonment claimed his civil rights were violated and that he was denied due process of law under the U.S. Constitution.
 They said his imprisonment without formal charges and denial of right to counsel was illegal.

 On June 28, 2004, in Hamdi v.
 Rumsfeld, the United States Supreme Court upheld the U.S. government's ability to detain him indefinitely as an enemy combatant, but granted him some due process rights and the ability to contest his enemy combatant status.
 It said he had the right as a U.S. citizen to due process under habeas corpus: to confront his accusers and contest the grounds of detention in an impartial forum.